jibsen/tinf/README.md

 code added only 2k.

 Naturally the size difference is insignificant in most cases.
-Also, the zlib library has many more features, is more secure, and mostly faster.
+Also, the zlib library has many more features, is well-tested, and mostly faster.
 But if you have a project that calls for a small and simple deflate decompressor, give it a try :-)